 If you’re not in the scene or haven’t joined this community (yet) how do you find out more about events like these?

-Coming out on Sunday would be the best way to get to know the people and see what the scene is like.
+Coming out on Saturday would be the best way to get to know the people and see what the scene is like.
 But if not, like us on Facebook or follow us on Instagram.
-We post all our events, like last month was our anniversary Ballroom and over 800 people came out.
+We post all our events.
 We also have vogue classes and more but all this information is on our social media sites.